 If stress is causing your morning diarrhea or is responsible for IBS flare-ups, talk with a doctor or a therapist about ways to better deal with the stress in your life.

 Once you know the cause of your morning diarrhea, you can take the necessary steps to help prevent future episodes.

 Preventing IBS flare-ups, for example, means reducing stress or better managing how you respond to stressful situations.

 - progressive relaxation techniques focusing on mental and muscle relaxation

 You may want to also avoid known food triggers.
 IBD prevention requires dietary changes, such as limiting dairy products and consuming more low fat foods than high fat foods.
 You may need to start eating smaller, more frequent meals.

 If you believe alcohol is your trigger, consider going without or cutting back on your alcohol consumption and see if that has an effect.

-If the cause of your morning diarrhea is temporary, such as pregnancy or an infection that can be treated successfully with medication, then you should be optimistic.
+If the cause of your morning diarrhea is a temporary condition, such as pregnancy or an infection that can be treated successfully with medication, then your outlook is generally good.

-If the problem is related to diet, alcohol use, or smoking, then it’s up to you to make the necessary lifestyle changes to prevent future problems.
+If the problem is related to something like diet, alcohol use, or smoking, your outlook will depend on whether you’re able to make the lifestyle changes needed to prevent future problems.

-Just be sure to work with your doctor and report any changes in your health.
+Consider working with a doctor and reporting any changes in your health.
 There’s no reason to put up with discomfort if treatment options are available.